marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 ---
 layout: post
-title: "Python multiprocessing internals: lifetime of a Process"
+title: "The lifetime of Python multiprocessing.Process"
 date:   2016-07-24 20:00:00
 categories: jekyll python multiprocessing
 summary: "Few notes on the mechanisms that regulate the lifetime